jstz-dev/jstz/docs/quick_start.md

 # 🚀 Quick Start

-This guide will instruct you in writing, deploying, and using your first _smart function_ in under 10 minutes.
+This guide will instruct you in writing, deploying, and using your first Jstz _smart function_ in under 10 minutes.

 ## Prerequisites